 Our forgiveness of each other has to do more with an attitude than a specific act.
-Reflect upon the following principles which highlight the sort of temperament that one must cultivate if he would be Christ-like (Luke 23:34).
+Reflect on the following principles which highlight the sort of temperament that we must cultivate if we would be Christ-like (Lk.
+23:34).

-- The forgiving person does not attempt to take revenge upon those who have wronged him (Romans 12:17ff).
+- The forgiving person does not attempt to take revenge upon those who have wronged him (Rom.
+12:17ff).

 agape) him still.
 For the meaning of

-- The forgiving person is kindly disposed and tenderhearted toward his adversary (Ephesians 4:32).
+- The forgiving person is kindly disposed and tenderhearted toward his adversary (Eph.
+4:32).

-- The forgiving person is not merely passive in waiting for the offender to repent; he actively seeks the repentance of the one who wronged him (Matthew 18:15-17).
+- The forgiving person is not merely passive in waiting for the offender to repent.
+He actively seeks the repentance of the one who wronged him (Matt.
+18:15-17).